 - Stealing, defacing, mutilating, or destroying library materials, buildings, property, or equipment.

 - Violating the posted Food and Drink Policy.

 - Smoking or using tobacco products in the library.

 - Concealing of library materials, property, or equipment within the library for the exclusive use of an individual or group or to circumvent library procedures.

 - Disturbing library use with rowdiness, noise, or offensive sexual behavior.

 - Conversing on cell phones to the distraction of others.

-- Disturbing the designated Quiet Study area on the 4th floor
+- Disturbing the designated of Quiet Study area on the 4th floor.

 - Leaving children, youth age 12 and under, unsupervised in the library.
 (Adults who bring children or minors into the library are responsible for monitoring their activities and regulating their behavior.)